Rakib-Hasan-455/Hotel-Management-System-JavaFx/README.md

  Hotel Management System Database and Install it into your MySql Database.</li>
 <li> Your Java Version Must be 8 or above.</li>

-## Technology and Tools I Used in this project:
+## Things and Tools I Used in this project:
 <li> IntellIJ IDE </li>
 <li> SceneBuilder </li>
 <li> Java 8 </li>